Abdulrahmanaw7/Abdulrahmanaw7/README.md

 <br/>

-## 💼 Currently Working On
+## 💼 What I'm Focused On

-> Modernizing monolithic modules into independent microservices for a digital wallet platform — with YARP-based gateway routing and REST/gRPC communication between services.
+> Designing and modernizing backend systems into independent microservices — with clean service boundaries, API Gateway routing, and REST/gRPC communication between services.

 <br/>